filecoin-project/filecoin-docs/content/en/nodes/node-providers/chainstack/index.md

 toc: true
 ---

-The ChainStack RPC API, maintained by Chainstack Labs, provides high-performance Hyperspace testnet nodes for Filecoin builders, especially for applications built on the Filecoin Virtual Machine.
-The ChainStack RPC API provides both a standard endpoint and a web socket endpoint.
+The ChainStack RPC API, maintained by [Chainstack Labs](https://chainstack.com/), provides high-performance Hyperspace testnet nodes for Filecoin builders, especially for applications built on the Filecoin Virtual Machine.
+The ChainStack RPC API provides both a standard endpoint and a WebSocket endpoint.
 For further information, see the [official page](https://chainstack.com/labs/#filecoin)

 ## HTTP endpoints